avanthikasreejith8923-a11y/LegalLite/README.md

 # LegalLite

--AI that reads the fine print so you don't have to.
+AI that reads the fine print so you don't have to.

--Legal documents are long, complex and full of clauses that are easy to miss.
+Legal documents are long, complex and full of clauses that are easy to miss.
 LegalLite changes that — upload any contract, agreement or notice and instantly get a clear breakdown of what it means, what is risky, and what to watch out for.

 ---